ersheff/node-workshop/index.md

 *Can we say more here about how/why using Node is different in a local scenario?*
 *Need to add stuff here about web sockets and using the library and npm to install the library*

-Navigate to the "max-socketIO-demo-local" folder in the workshop repo and open the "max-socketIO-local" patch.
+Navigate to the "max-socketIO-demo-local" folder in the workshop repo.

+Let's start by taking a look at the "max-socketIO-local-client" script.

+Now,

+Open the "max-socketIO-local" patch.